 The mission of the ACE counselors, in collaboration with the administration, staff, and community, is to guide students in a manner that will help them become successful socially, emotionally, and academically.

 Vision of the Guidance Department and the Counselors

 The vision of the ACE Guidance Department is to remove barriers that interfere with the academic, social, personal, and career success of all students.

 The vision of the ACE counselors is to guide students so that they will have the knowledge to remove any barriers in their path to success.

 Role of the counselors

-As counselors, Mrs. Peterec and Mrs. Mitchell handle crisis intervention, work with students individually, in small groups, and in the classroom setting.
+As counselors, Mrs. Peterec, Mrs. Mitchell and Mrs. Jones handle crisis intervention, work with students individually, in small groups, and in the classroom setting.
 They work to help all students develop the skills they need to advocate for themselves emotionally, socially, and academically.
 Additionally, they meet with parents and teachers to help with questions about their student’s developmental levels.
 They coordinate the 504 and help supervise the Response to Intervention (RtI) Programs at the school.